Plavit/FashionEncoder/docs/UserDocumentation.md

 We tested this package using conda environment manager, so we recommend using it.
 However, you should be able to install the dependencies manually.

 __Hardware requirements:__
 To run the experiments, we recommend using GPU with CUDA support as the model contains a convolutional neural network.
-We ran the experiments on NVIDIA Tesla V100 16/32GB.
+We tested the experiments on NVIDIA Tesla V100 16/32GB.

 __Software requirements:__
 When using conda, you don't need to install any aditional software such as CUDA SDK (conda takes care of this).